HHS Layoffs Eliminate Cyber, IT Leaders at Agency, Components

-A wave of top cybersecurity and IT Federal officials at the Department of Health and Human Services (HSS) and its component agencies have announced their terminations as HHS follows through on the restructuring plan it announced last week.
+A wave of top cybersecurity and IT Federal officials at the Department of Health and Human Services (HHS) and its component agencies have announced their terminations as HHS follows through on the restructuring plan it announced last week.

 That restructuring plan includes laying off 10,000 employees across HHS and centralizing its IT employees.